HristoHr/pipeline-optimixation/README.md

 Prioritizes tasks that have the highest importance and the longest amount of time. (importance is the sum of minutes of dependent tasks)
 Yields a minimum time path for the short and big pipeline.
-Writes the path into a file
+Writes the path into a file.

 Solution 2: Data Pipeline Planning Monte Carlo.py